 Taxis are metered and tips are not expected.
 The 17 miles (28km) into the city should take about an hour.
 Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 Transfer between terminals

 A shuttle bus service runs between the terminals.

-Beijing International Airport contains several bureaux de change, a bank, and ATMs, as well as telephones, tourist information, numerous shops and duty free, and a business centre with internet access.
+There are several bureaux de change, a bank and ATMs, telephones, tourist information, numerous shops and duty free shopping, and a business centre.
 A food corridor provides a range of eating and drinking options, while an entertainment centre offers everything from films to Chinese massage.
-Facilities for the disabled are good, but passengers should contact their airlines in advance for more information.
-Smoking is banned throughout the airport.